gedeck/mistat-code-solutions/ModernStatistics/README.md

   [download all as solutions.zip](solutions.zip)
 - `all`: zip file with all three files combined - [download all as all.zip](all.zip)

+All the Python applications referred to in this book are contained in a package called `mistat` available for installation from the Python package index ([[https://](https://pypi.org/project/mistat/)](https://pypi.org/project/mistat/).
+The `mistat` packages is maintained in a GitHub repository at \url{https://github.com/gedeck/mistat}.

 # Installation instructions
 Instructions on installing Python and required packages are <a href="../doc/installPython.md">here</a>.

 # Table of contents